 Egg-straordinary Easter: A Fizzy Egg Dyeing Tutorial

 Step 1: Boil and Cool Your Eggs

-Step 2: Mix Your Fizzy "Egg Paint"
+Step 2: Create Your Fizzy "Egg Paint"

-Step 3: Paint Your Eggs
+Step 3: Paint the Eggs

 Step 5: Rinse and Dry

-Step 6: Display Your Artwork
+Step 6: Display with Pride

-Tips for a Successful Egg Dyeing
+Tips for a Successful Dyeing Session

+Egg-straordinary Easter: A Fizzy Egg Dyeing Tutorial